 Donald Scotten is vice dean for administration and professor of the practice of law.
 Scotten specializes in business organizational law and business entity governance, and teaches Business Organizations, Mergers & Acquisitions, and Introduction to the U.S. Legal System.

-Scotten is of counsel for Akerman LLP.
+Scotten currently serves as of counsel for Akerman LLP.
 Previously, Scotten was first vice president and senior counsel for Countrywide Home Loans, Inc., and was a senior associate at Howrey LLP.